☝ Out Of Tune With Community

 ☞ Terms, Use and Clouds

-The Dropbox Blog – Changes to our policies (updated) Dropbox got lots of bad publicity when they first changed their terms of service and included a broad “all your work belongs to us” clause in it.
-But I’ve not seen any further coverage since they have clarified the ToS to say that they are only [...]
+• Dropbox got lots of bad publicity when they first changed their terms of service and included a broad “all your work belongs to us” clause in it.
+But I’ve not seen any further coverage since they have clarified the ToS to say that they are only seeking sufficient rights to operate the service and do not seek any further rights.
+They actually responded rather quickly and deserve some congratulations.

 ☞ Free vs Culture?